Born - Infeld-like modified gravity: The Scalar-Tensor Form of the Theory

-The potential function (24) possesses minimum at $\phi=1$ ($V''(\phi=1)>0$) and maximum at $\phi=1/3$ ($V''(\phi=1/3)<0$).
-We find that for static solutions (10) the value $R_0=0$ corresponds to the minimum and $R_0=4/(9\lambda)$ corresponds to the maximum of the potential.
-Thus, the zero scalar curvature is the stable state and the state with Ricci scalar $R_0=4/(9\lambda)$ is unstable.
-From potential (24), we obtain the mass of a scalar state
+The potential function (21) possesses minimum at $\phi=1$ ($V''(\phi=1)>0$) and maximum at $\phi=1/3$ ($V''(\phi=1/3)<0$).
+We find that for static solutions (7) the value $R_0=0$ corresponds to the minimum and $R_0=4/(9\lambda)$ corresponds to the maximum of the potential.
+Thus, again we make a conclusion that the zero scalar curvature is the stable state and the state with Ricci scalar $R_0=4/(9\lambda)$ is unstable.
+From potential (21), we obtain the mass of a scalar state